Buff Bagwell: Personal life

-On April 23, 2012, 14 years to the same day that he suffered a broken neck live on Thunder, Bagwell was seriously injured in a car accident.
-According to the Woodstock police report, Bagwell called his wife at 1:35 pm to tell her that he was about to suffer a seizure while driving.
-He was subsequently taken to WellStar Kennestone Hospital in his hometown of Marietta, Georgia, where he was placed in the hospital's intensive care unit after suffering broken bones in his neck, face and jaw.
+On April 23, 2012, 14 years after he suffered his neck injury on Thunder, Bagwell was seriously injured in a car crash, suffering broken bones in his neck, face and jaw.
+According to the Woodstock police report, Bagwell had called his wife to tell her that he was about to suffer a seizure while driving.
+He was subsequently taken to WellStar Kennestone Hospital in his hometown of Marietta, where he was placed in the intensive care unit.
 On April 24, fellow WCW alumnus and former tag team partner Scott Norton released a statement via Twitter to confirm that Bagwell was going to be all right.
 On April 25, Universal Championship Wrestling performer and Bagwell's brother John released a statement to confirm that Bagwell's condition was improving, but that he still required breathing and feeding tubes and would undergo surgery once the swelling in his face and neck subsided.
 On April 28, Bagwell's mother Judy revealed to TMZ that he had been taken off the breathing tube, was able to eat solid foods, and was able to talk.
-Fellow WCW alumni Sting, the Steiner Brothers, and Diamond Dallas Page have also kept in contact with Bagwell since his crash.
 On May 3, Universal Championship Wrestling announced via Twitter that Bagwell was able to walk again, but still had a tingling sensation in his arms and hands.
 UCW also stated that he had four plates surgically inserted in his face and that his jaw was wired shut after surgery.

-On August 16, 2020, Bagwell was involved in another serious car accident in his home state of Georgia.
-It is believed that Bagwell was impaired by prescription medication during the collision.
-His crash resulted in multiple injuries, including broken ribs, a broken right hip, a broken left socket bone, a broken nose, and a torn right groin muscle.
+Bagwell was involved in another car crash on August 16, 2020, suffering broken ribs, a broken right hip, a broken left socket bone, a broken nose, and a torn right groin muscle.
+According to Cobb County police, Bagwell had been driving impaired due to prescription medication.
+As a result of the accident, Bagwell suffered lingering injuries and ultimately underwent an above-the-knee amputation of most of his right leg on July 10, 2025.

-On May 22, 2021, Bagwell was arrested in Cobb County, Georgia for a total of 5 charges.
-These charges included speeding, hit and run, and giving a false name, address or birthdate to law enforcement officers.

-Lawsuit against WWE
+Following his wrestling career, Bagwell became a male escort in order to pay medical bills.

+Legal issues

 On August 9, 2016, Bagwell filed a lawsuit in the United States District Court of Connecticut against WWE for royalties from material he is featured in on the WWE Network.
-The lawsuit was dismissed in December 2017.
+The suit was dismissed in December 2017.

+On May 22, 2021, Bagwell was arrested in Cobb County on multiple charges including speeding, hit and run, and giving false information to law enforcement officers.